-Recently, on my own blog I covered a culture bound syndrome called Grisis Siknis, the “crazy sickness” of the Miskito people of Nicaragua.
+Recently, I came across an article about a culture bound syndrome called Grisis Siknis, the “crazy sickness” of the Miskito people of Nicaragua.
 This got me wondering if there were any culture bound syndromes specific to Japan.
 The interesting thing about these type of psychiatric disturbances is that in a very real sense they sum up what a given society stresses the most.
 Among the Miskito, they put a premium on young women being pure until marriage, but then when they reach a certain age they’re expected to be sexually available.
 These opposing expectations are believed by Western psychiatry to cause Grisis Siknis.

 The Japanese culturally bound syndrome is no different in highlighting what the Japanese culture values.
 Taijin Kyofusho, “the disorder of fear”, is a social phobia characterized by a fear of harming or offending others.
 This differs from the social anxiety that we in the West are more familiar with, where the sufferer is fearful that others are judging them.
 This very much shows how Japan differs from more Western countries–their emphasis is on conforming to the community, while in America especially the emphasis is more on the individual.
 This stress to conform might well be what leads to Taijin Kyofusho.